jonkeda/Wireframes/architecture/Wireframe/planning/06k_Language_Specification_v7_Keywords.md

-# UIMMD Language Specification v7
+# Wireframe Language Specification v7

-Complete specification for the UIMMD (UI Mermaid Markdown) wireframe language with keyword-based syntax.
+Complete specification for the Wireframe wireframe language with keyword-based syntax.

 ---

 ## Overview

-UIMMD is a text-based wireframe language that:
+Wireframe is a text-based wireframe language that:
 - Uses simple, readable **keyword-based syntax**
 - Is easy to learn and AI-friendly
 - Renders to HTML wireframe previews